keithbuhler/keithbuhler.github.io/Buhler-CV.md

 ### EDUCATION

 2017 &nbsp;&nbsp;  Ph.D.
-Philosophy, University of Kentucky (expected graduation in Spring 2017)
+Philosophy, University of Kentucky (in progress: expected completion in early 2017)
 2015  &nbsp;&nbsp; M.A.
 Philosophy, University of Kentucky
 2014  &nbsp;&nbsp; M.A.
 Applied Orthodox Theology, University of Lebanon
 2004  &nbsp;&nbsp; B.A.
 Humanities, Biola University